-If you're interested in rubies, you may have noticed how much of the ruby being sold by reputable dealers is described as "fracture-filled."
+If you're interested in rubies, you may have noticed how much of the rubies being sold by reputable dealers are described as "fracture-filled".
 Why is there so much of this material on the market?
-Is it really any good?
-Or should it be avoided?
+Is it really any good or should it be avoided?

-Though ruby and sapphire are both corundum, ruby is in fact much rarer than sapphire.
+Though ruby and sapphire are both corundum, ruby is much rarer than sapphire.
 The world demand for ruby far exceeds the supply, and some of the famous ruby deposits, such as those in Thailand and Cambodia, have been completely worked out.
-The same is true for the famous ruby mines in Mogok in Burma; the production from Mogok has been reduced to a mere trickle.
+The same is true for the famous ruby mines of Mogok in Burma; the production from Mogok has been reduced to a mere trickle.

-In the last ten years the main sources for ruby have been the Mong Hsu deposits in Burma (discovered in 1992), and the Madagascar mines (discovered in 2000).
-The Mong Hsu deposits were very significant, but the Mong Hsu rubies require heat treatment to improve the color.
+In the last ten years the main sources for ruby have been the Mong Hsu deposits in Burma (discovered in 1992), and the Madagascan mines (discovered in 2000).
+The Mong Hsu deposits were significant, but the Mong Hsu rubies require heat treatment to improve their color.
 Sizes have already declined and it is now rare to see Mong Hsu rubies over 1 carat.
-The Madagascar mines yield some larger material, but the demand is so enormous that the supply quickly disappears.
+The Madagascan mines yield some larger material, but the demand is so enormous that the supply quickly disappears.

 In 2004, a gem lab in Chanthaburi, Thailand came up with an innovation that increased the supply of ruby on the market.
 They developed a technique to improve the appearance of rubies of good color, primarily from Madagascar, that are disfigured by fissures or surface cracks.
-These previously unsaleable gems could be repaired using heat treatment with lead glass.
-The refractive index of corundum and lead glass are very similar, allowing light to travel through the stone, improving the color and clarity.
+These previously undesirable gems could be repaired using heat treatment with lead glass.
+The refractive index of corundum and lead glass are very similar, allowing light to travel through the stone and improving the color and clarity.